mozilla/meao/_posts/2017-03-03-bedrock-code-to-production.md

   - Our continuous integration service, [CircleCI](https://circleci.com/), runs a series of automated checks on the pull request.
 This runs unit tests as well as checks the code for both syntax and style errors.
 Running these automated checks saves us significant time during code review by picking out routine errors.
   - The pull request must then be code reviewed by another human.
 Every code change gets reviewed by at least one other developer before merging.
   - If the change requires localization, strings are extracted from the branch and checked by our l10n team.
 If they look good, they are sent out to our volunteers for translation.
 Once this has begun, it is **very bad** to make a breaking change to a piece of copy.
+  - Once the pull request is approved by a reviewer, it can then be merged into the master branch and automatically deployed to our dev environment.

 ## Other useful things to know about